Shopify/pitchfork/docs/SIGNALS.md

 * `QUIT` - graceful shutdown, waits for workers to finish their current request before finishing.

-* `USR1` - reopen all logs owned by the master and all workers See `Pitchfork::Util.reopen_logs` for what is considered a log.

 * `USR2` - trigger a manual refork.
 A worker is promoted as a new mold, and existing workers progressively replaced by fresh ones.